Run Better Growth Experiments with Qualitative and Quantitative Data

 Identify the problem

-To properly utilize product analytics, you must first analyze your funnel at a high level with Amplitude to find improvement opportunities like overall customer lifetime value and top-performing acquisition campaigns.
+To properly utilize product analytics, you must first with Amplitude to find improvement opportunities like overall customer lifetime value and top-performing acquisition campaigns.
 This high-level information highlights glaring red flags such as sharp drop-off points with customers on certain days or underperforming campaigns, information that is valuable to both growth marketers and product teams.

 Let’s say, when looking at your funnel, you’ve found user count spiked following a campaign but fell shortly after.
 By the month’s end, you had a handful more users than the month before, but nothing like the beginning of the month.
 Upon closer inspection of your n-day retention rate, you notice many of your new sign-ups left by day five.
 Giving you a specific problem to fix: people dropping off after five days with your app.